fajrikornel/datascience/README.md

-# Data Visualization
+# Data Science

 Hello there!

-This is my data visualization repository.
+This is my data science repository.
 More to come, I hope!

 ## Projects